kid551/kid551.github.io/_posts/2016-11-07-convNet-spec.md

 \end{align}
 $$

 , which is the code's second part.
+There's also another accelerated gradient method *Nesterov Momentum*, but it seems not imporove the rate of convergence according to *Deep Learning Book, Goodfellow, Bengio*.